Elliptic Reciprocity: The Relationship between Elliptic Pairs and Current Conjectures

 We computed $d$ for every possible pair of primes $(p,q)$, each less than $10^7$, and examined the results for all $d \equiv_8 3$ such that $h(-d) = 1,2,3,4$.
 We found that $C_d \sim C \frac{\sqrt{d}}{[h(-d)]^2}$ as $C_d \rightarrow \infty$, in agreement with our guess, with $C \approx 0.16$.
 Unfortunately, $\frac{\sqrt{d}}{[h(-d)]^2} < 13$ for all the values we looked at, so our results are ineffective in computing the actual value of $C_d$.
 Furthermore, the value $C_3 \approx 1.757$ is about $6.26$ times greater than expected, so it is likely that the $d=3$ case must be examined using a different heuristic, just as it had to be treated separately earlier.
 Our results are given in Figure \ref{AsymptoticsGraph}, with the data listed in Appendix \ref{AsymptoticsData}.

-Elliptic pairs are also related to the Bunyakowsky conjecture for quadratic polynomials.
-The Bunyakowski conjecture states that all irreducible polynomials $p(x)$ with integer coefficients of degree greater than or equal to two such that there does not exist a prime $m$ which divides $p(x)$ for all integers $x$ take on an infinite number of prime values.
-Such polynomials are called \textit{Bunyakowski polynomials}.
+Elliptic pairs are also related to the Bouniakowsky conjecture for quadratic polynomials.
+The Bouniakowsky conjecture states that all irreducible polynomials $p(x)$ with integer coefficients of degree greater than or equal to two such that there does not exist a prime $m$ which divides $p(x)$ for all integers $x$ take on an infinite number of prime values.
+Such polynomials are called \textit{Bouniakowsky polynomials}.
 The case for polynomials of degree one was proven by Dirichlet.

-[section] \begin{Bunyakowski} The Bunyakowski conjecture (for quadratic polynomials) implies that there are an infinite number of anomalous primes (and thus elliptic pairs) over any $d \equiv_{8} 3$. \end{Bunyakowski} \begin{proof} Let $d = 3$, and let $(p,p)_{3}$ be an elliptic pair.
+[section] \begin{Bouniakowsky} The Bouniakowsky conjecture (for quadratic polynomials) implies that there are an infinite number of anomalous primes (and thus elliptic pairs) over any $d \equiv_{8} 3$. \end{Bouniakowsky} \begin{proof} Let $d = 3$, and let $(p,p)_{3}$ be an elliptic pair.
 Then $p = p+1+a-3b$, so $a=3b-1$.
-As $p = a^2 + 3b^2$, we have that which is easily checked to be a Bunyakowski polynomial.
+As $p = a^2 + 3b^2$, we have that which is easily checked to be a Bouniakowsky polynomial.